 (Understand why micas/oxide color is so much simpler than natural, plant-based color?
 Hang on - it gets more complicated...)

-Lower Center (Tiger's Grin soap): (calendula, paprika, sandlewood + alkanet infusions w/added madder root powder).
+Lower Center (SUNSET of the PATRIARCHY soap): (calendula, paprika, sandlewood + alkanet infusions w/added madder root powder).

 Notice how the color is much smoother than the Sahara Sunrise (UR) sample - when you use infusions, the plant powder is mostly strained out.